1. I am not a medical student; can I still apply for elective posting?

 10. If my medical school does not have an exchange agreement with NUS Medicine, can we establish one?

-11. What information should be indicated in the Letter of Good Standing (LoGS)/ letter confirming student status?
+11. What information should be indicated in the Letter of Good Standing (LoGS)/ letter confirming student status

-The letter should have the following statement:
+The letter should have the following statement (using school’s letter head):

 The applicant is a registered undergraduate medical student of the applicant’s University and will still be a registered undergraduate medical student of the applicant’s University during the period of the elective attachment.